KalleErikssoon/Flossboss-client-server/README.md

 <img src="https://i.imgur.com/T042Eqq.png"/>
 <img src="https://i.imgur.com/y1HmZ0e.png"/>

+## Run with Docker

+All the services and the client/server are uploaded to the projects [Dockerhub page](https://hub.docker.com/u/flossboss).

+To run docker images on your system you need to first install the [docker engine](https://www.docker.com/) on your local system.
+We recommend installing the desktop version to easily keep track of your current containers and CPU usage.

+Due to a current issue with the docker engine, Arm64 and Amd64 systems are not compatible with images built on the opposing architecture.
+To solve this problem we have images for both Arm64 and Amd64, choose the one that matches you system architecture.

+#### Run on Arm64 architecture
+1. Navigate to the repository root folder.
+2. To start services run "docker compose -f compose.arm.yml up -d"
+3. To exit services run "docker compose -f compose.arm.yml down"

+#### Run on Amd64 architecture
+1. Navigate to the repository root folder.
+2. To start services run "docker compose -f compose.amd.yml up -d"
+3. To exit services run "docker compose -f compose.amd.yml down"

 ## Installation guide

 ### Prerequisites
 * Node Package manager [Link to download](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 * MongoDB Cloud database [Link to download](https://account.mongodb.com/account/login?signedOut=true)